 Yes, all regulated crypto CFD brokers allow for shorting of Bitcoin.

-Yes, as long as you know what you’re doing and can successfully implement well-thought-out strategies.
+As long as you know what you’re doing and can successfully implement well-thought-out strategies, then yes, you can make money when you trade Bitcoin.

-No, you can buy Bitcoin from any well-known crypto exchange too.
+No, you can buy Bitcoin from any well-known crypto exchanges too.

 You can normally locate regulatory information in the bottom-most section of the broker site’s homepage.